[Curated for NRIs] Top 5 Investment Options in India

 The tax implications of stocks for NRIs are similar to those of equity mutual funds.

-• Short Term Capital Gains Tax (STCG): Investments held for less than a year are taxed at 15%.
+• Short Term Capital Gains Tax (STCG): Investments held for less than or equal to a year are taxed at 20%

 • Dividend Distribution Tax (DDT): Dividends from equity mutual funds obtained through the Income Distribution Cum Withdrawal (IDCW) option are taxed at your marginal income tax rate.
 Tax Deducted at Source (TDS) is applicable on dividends exceeding ₹ 5,000 per AMC per financial year.